snowex-hackweek/website-2021/book/tutorials/jupyter.md

 3. In the Terminal, issue the `git clone` command and paste the URL you copied in step 1.

-    ```{note} A note about cutting and pasting
+    ```{admonition} A note about cutting and pasting
-    Pasting something from your clipboard into the JupyterLab terminal requires holding
+    Pasting something from your clipboard into the JupyterLab terminal can require holding
     down the "shift" key and right-clicking.
 This is different from the usual Linux
     method that only requires a right click.
     ```